raulmencia/kr26-cbwaxps/README.md

 *   Size of the smallest **cbWAXp**.
 *   Number of **necessary**, **not necessary**, and **relevant** features found.

+The directory also contains a file reporting running times.

 ### 3. `/evolution-under-sample-expansion`
 Contains the data for the "Evolution Under Sample Expansion" section.
 For each dataset and expansion stage, there is a specific file named as follows:
 `[dataset_name]_[percentage_of_instances_to_explain]_[percentage_of_instances_in_sample].txt`